xinthose/ng-openvpn-status/INSTALL.md

 ### `server/src/serverConfig.json`

 - users
-  - create multiple users by copying and pasting the format of the current login, adding commas between new entries
+  - create multiple users by copying and pasting the format of the current login, adding commas between new entries (last element does not have a comma after it though)
     - make sure `username` is unique between entries
   - it is recommended to change the default username/password from admin/admin for added security
 - `jsonWebToken`